 NOM is one component of population growth, the other being natural increase-births less deaths.

-NOM is based on an international traveller's duration of stay and is the difference between:
+An international traveller's duration of stay is the basis of determining NOM, and is the difference between:

 - NOM arrivals-the number of incoming travellers who stay in Australia for 12 months or more during a 16-month period ('12-in-16-month rule'), and are added to the population - NOM departures-the number of outgoing travellers (Australian residents and long-term visitors to Australia) who leave Australia for 12 months or more during a 16-month period, and are subtracted from the population.